Federal agents execute search warrants on Rudy Giuliani's Manhattan home and office - KION546

 On Wednesday afternoon, an attorney for Giuliani, Robert Costello, said the warrant described an investigation into possible violation of foreign lobbying laws and that it sought communications between Giuliani and people including a former columnist for The Hill, John Solomon.

-As part of the same investigation, agents on Wednesday also searched the home of Victoria Toensing, a lawyer and Giuliani ally, according to a spokesperson for Toensing.
+As part of the same investigation, agents on Wednesday also executed a search warrant at the home of Victoria Toensing, a lawyer and Giuliani ally, a spokesperson for Toensing said.
+A person briefed on the matter later clarified that the house itself wasn’t searched but that a phone was handed over when agents arrived in the 6 a.m.
+ET hour.

 “Ms. Toensing is a former federal prosecutor and senior Justice Department official.
 She has always conducted herself and her law practice according to the highest legal and ethical standards,” her spokesperson said in a statement.
 “She would have been happy to turn over any relevant documents.
 All they had to do was ask.
 Ms. Toensing was informed that she is not a target of the investigation.”